gongchangco/uipath-rpav1-study-guide/TheStudyGuide/README.md

 > Identify and describe how dynamic versus static selectors are used

+#### Selectors
+* Store the attributes of a graphical user interface element and its parents, in the shape of an XML fragment
+* Most of the time, selectors are automatically generated by Studio and do not require further input from you, especially if the apps you are trying to automate have a static user interface

+#### Dynamic Selectors
+* Uses a variable or an argument as a property for the attribute of your target tag
+* Allows the selector to easily identify a target element based on the value of the variable or argument, and not an exact string, which might change, depending on interactions inside your automation project
+* The variable or argument can be changed to interact with a different element, without changing the selector itself

+---

 > Identify and describe how partial versus full selectors are used

+#### Full Selectors
+* Contains all the tags and attributes needed to identify a UI element, including top-level window
+* Generated by the Basic recorder
+* Recommended when switching between multiple windows

+#### Partial Selectors
+* Generated by the Desktop recorder
+* Do not contain information about the top-level window
+* Recommended when performing multiple actions in the same window

+---

 > Identify and describe how and when to use the Anchor Base activity

 > Demonstrate and describe the use of a reliable selector and how to use UI Explorer to modify selectors